Snowy landscape with industrial buildings and NANA, Teck logos in the sky.

 Red Dog Mine Sulfur Dioxide Update

 Red Dog is working closely with NANA, external experts and the federal Mine Safety and Health Administration (MSHA), to monitor emission levels and take actions to reduce emissions and protect continued health and safety for workers.
-This includes:
+This work includes:

 • Raising fresh air intakes for buildings to higher elevation